 17print("false negatives:", false_negatives)

-18print("action: deduplicate shared policy positives before InfoNCE")1false negatives: ['row 0 treats row 1 as negative', 'row 1 treats row 0 as negative']
+18print("action: deduplicate shared-doc positives before InfoNCE")1false negatives: ['row 0 treats row 1 as negative', 'row 1 treats row 0 as negative']

-2action: deduplicate shared policy positives before InfoNCERandom negatives are too easy.
-The model quickly learns to distinguish "refund label missing" from "warehouse forklift battery."
-Hard negatives force the model to learn subtle semantic distinctions, which is where real retrieval quality comes from.
+2action: deduplicate shared-doc positives before InfoNCERandom negatives often become too easy.
+The model quickly learns to distinguish "API key rotation" from "GPU driver compatibility."
+Hard negatives force it to learn subtler semantic distinctions that broad topic separation misses.

 | Negative type | Anchor | Candidate | Why it matters |